 2. Iterate through the array starting from the second element:

-• If current element > second, triplet found → return true.
+• if current element > second, then triplet found β†’ return true.

 3. If loop completes without finding a triplet, return false.